agilbert1412/HanabiStrategy/Strategy/Level 3 - Intermediate/52 - Tempo Clue Chop Move.md

 ## Technique

-The Trash Chop Move is one of many types of [Chop Moves](https://github.com/agilbert1412/HanabiStrategy/blob/master/Categories/Chop%20Moves.md).
+The Tempo Clue Chop Move is one of many types of [Chop Moves](https://github.com/agilbert1412/HanabiStrategy/blob/master/Categories/Chop%20Moves.md).

 [Tempo Clues](https://github.com/agilbert1412/HanabiStrategy/blob/master/Strategy/Level%202%20-%20Beginner/28%20-%20Tempo%20Clue.md) can have many different meanings, but it always comes down to the question of how valuable was the gained tempo, and was it worth it.
 If your analysis brings you to the answer "no", it means there is a part of the clue you don't see.